 Nitrate constantly builds up in your aquarium ( a byproduct of biological filtration).
 The higher your nitrate levels, the less likely it is that you’ll have a healthy and productive tank.
-The reason is elevated nitrates hinder growth in young fish and reproduction in adult ones.
+The reason is that elevated nitrates hinder growth in young fish and reproduction in adult ones.

 You need to change the water also to lower phosphate levels, remove tannins and staining, and maintain optimum pH and KH.
 High Nitrates and phosphates are bad for fish.
 They cause chronic stress, which makes them more susceptible to disease, as well as promotes the overgrowth of algae in the water supply.

 But if you don’t change the water often enough, then over time, your nitrate level will likely rise, pH and KH dip too low – which can ultimately lead to Old Tank Syndrome.
 A biologically effective filter system stops working when the pH level drops so low, and fish are killed off within hours or days after being added to this old tank environment.